 In addition, there are relatively few barriers to entry into our markets and we have faced, and expect to continue to face, competition from new market entrants.
-Further, there is a risk that our clients may elect to increase their internal resources to satisfy their service needs as opposed to relying on a third-party service provider, such as us.
+Further, there is a risk that our clients may elect to increase their internal resources or use generative AI solutions to produce code and enhance efficiencies to satisfy their service needs as opposed to relying on a third-party service provider, such as us.
 The technology services industry may also undergo consolidation, which may result in increased competition in our target markets from larger firms that may have substantially greater financial, marketing or technical resources, may be able to respond more quickly to new technologies or processes and changes in client demands, and may be able to devote greater resources to the development, promotion and sale of their services than we can.
 Increased competition could also result in price reductions, reduced operating margins and loss of our market share.
 We cannot be certain that we will be able to compete successfully with existing or new competitors or that competitive pressures will not materially adversely affect our business, results of operations and financial condition.